tinykite/eleventy-update/src/index.md

 ---
 title: "Dakota Sexton is Tiny Kite"
 headline: "Hi, I'm Dakota."
-eyebrow: "A front-end engineer and multidisciplinary artist who cares about design, accessibility, and storytelling."
+eyebrow: "A software engineer and multidisciplinary artist who cares about design, accessibility, and storytelling."
 layout: "layouts/home.html"
 ---

-For the last 4+ years, I've advocated for inclusive design patterns and built intuitive, modern web applications.
-I'm always open to chatting about design systems, HTML/CSS, or any other aspect of front-end development.
+For 4+ years, I've advocated for inclusive design patterns and built intuitive, modern web applications.
+I also bring several years of experience in journalism to everything I do.
+And I'm always up to chat about HTML/CSS, design systems, and animation.